MitchiLaser/web-toolbox/README.md

 # Toolbox

-A collection of lab course tools on a website.
+The [Toolbox](https://mitchilaser.github.io/web-toolbox/) is a collection of useful tools for lab courses, combined into a single website.

 ## Introduction